VirtualFlyBrain/VFB2/content/en/docs/Examples/_index.md

 weight: 3
 date: 2017-01-05
 description: >
-  Examples of usecases for VFB or different data types that are available.
+  Examples of use cases for VFB or different data types that are available.
 ---